Columnstore indexes - Query performance

 Columnstore indexes reduce I/O and optimize in-memory operations through high data compression, columnstore elimination, rowgroup elimination, and batch processing.

 Columnstore indexes achieve up to 10x greater data compression than rowstore indexes.
 This greatly reduces the I/O required to execute analytics queries and therefore improves query performance.

 Columnstore indexes read compressed data from disk, which means fewer bytes of data need to be read into memory.

-Columnstore indexes compress data by columns instead of by rows which achieves high compression rates and reduces the size of the data stored on disk.
+Columnstore indexes compress data by columns instead of by rows, achieving high compression rates and reducing the size of the data stored on disk.
 Each column is compressed and stored independently.
 Data within a column always has the same data type and tends to have similar values.
 Data compression techniques are very good at achieving higher compression rates when values are similar.